-I see lots of people on my daily runs out doing the same thing as me, getting a run in and bringing their dog along for ride.
-These people fall into 3 categories – those who run with their dogs off-leash, those who use a hands-free leash, and those who run while holding a leash.
-It’s the folks in this last category that I suspect are setting themselves up for injury.
-According to the Sports Injury Bulletin, “an individual with an abnormal or inefficient running action is more likely to suffer injury than someone with good mechanics”.
-Makes sense.
+I see a lot of people on my runs doing the same thing, getting a run in, and bringing their dog along for the ride.
+There seem to be three categories – those who run with their dogs off-leash, those who use a hands-free leash, and those who run while holding a leash.
+It’s the runners in this last category that I suspect are setting themselves up for injury.
+According to the Sports Injury Bulletin, “an individual with an abnormal or inefficient running action is more likely to suffer injury than someone with good mechanics.”
+It makes sense, right?

 Understanding Proper Running Form

 - Look Ahead – Correct posture, as it turns out, starts with your head position.
 One way to achieve this is to focus your eyes out over the horizon.
 Avoid tilting your head back or jutting out your chin.
-When running with your dog, you want to have have your dog somewhere within your line of sight so that you can maintain a forward focus.
-You also want to be running at a similar pace so that you aren’t leaning backwards to slow the dog down.
+When running with your dog, you want to have your dog somewhere within your line of sight so you can maintain a forward focus.
+You also want to be running at a similar pace, so you aren’t leaning back and slowing your dog down.

 - Swing Your Arms – This action compliments your leg stride and drives you forward.
 Without this movement in your upper body, running requires a lot more effort.
-Your arms should be bent at 90 degrees, relaxed and swinging gently backwards.
+Your arms should be bent at 90 degrees, relaxed and swinging gently backward.
 You don’t want to mess up your stride by pumping your arms forward.
-To maximize efficiency, make certain that your hands remain somewhere between your chest and your waste line.
+To maximize efficiency, make certain that your hands remain somewhere between your chest and your waistline.
 This is where running with a hand-held leash becomes nearly impossible.

 - Maintain Balance – Proper running form requires that you lean forward to keep your body balanced over your hips.
 Chi Runners describe a “falling forward” posture that requires a counter-balance in the opposite direction by swinging your arms to the rear as you run.
 The most efficient runners use gravity to their advantage.
-If your dog pulls you while running with a hands-free leash attached to your belt, it can help you keep your hips pushed forward in the proper position; however, you need to make certain that the difference in your dogs pace and yours is not so much that you lose proper balance.
+If your dog pulls you while running with a hands-free leash attached to your belt, it can help you keep your hips pushed forward in the proper position; however, you need to make certain that the difference in your dogs' pace and yours does not cause you to lose proper balance.
 You’ll know very quickly when you are going too fast.

-- Take Quick, Short Strides – It’s most efficient to lift your knees slightly, with a quick turnover, where you feet land directly underneath your body.
-Matching your dogs pace helps prevent under or over striding.
+- Take Quick, Short Strides – It’s most efficient to lift your knees slightly, with a quick turnover, where your feet land directly underneath your body.
+Matching your dogs' pace helps prevent under or overstriding.